kiobov/Analytics/README.md

 # Project domains and focus

-Finance, Marketing, Product , Customer and user , Ecommerce Executive questions
+- Finance, Marketing, Product , Customer and user , Ecommerce

+and Executive questions

     - How much revenue is the company earning?
     - Where is the money coming from?
     - Who is spending that money?